Continuing Education

 Audience Criteria

-This activity is intended for health care providers and behavioral health professionals, who counsel patients toward full cessation of tobacco and nicotine products.
+This activity is intended for health care providers and behavioral health professionals, who counsel and treat patients toward full abstinence from tobacco and nicotine products.

 Scholarship Opportunity

-By way of a generous donation to the Certified Tobacco Treatment Training Program from Mr. Ellis J. Williamson, a World War II Veteran and retired member of the Army Air Corps hailing from Gallatin, Texas (Cherokee County), scholarships will be available for the 2023 trainings.
-To qualify, participants must provide tobacco and nicotine cessation services at either a U.S. Veterans Affairs Hospital/Medical Center.
-To learn more information or inquire about eligibility for the scholarship, email CTTS@mdanderson.org.
+MD Anderson's Tobacco Treatment Training Program will have scholarships available for VA employees during the 2024-2025 trainings.
+This is made possible by a generous donation from Mr. Ellis J. Williamson, who is a World War II Veteran and retired member of the Army Air Corps hailing from Gallatin, Texas (Cherokee County).
+Eligibility for the scholarship includes (1) verification of employment within a Veterans Affairs (VA) Hospital or Medical Center in the United States, and (2) provide tobacco and nicotine cessation services for patients.
+To learn more information or inquire about eligibility for the scholarship, email

 MD Anderson Cancer Center Professional Oncology Education - Introduction to Cancer Survivorship Content Still Available for Viewing (CE/CME No Longer Available)